w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 forgo staking and choose to lock their tokens in support of the parachain’s campaign.
 As one can imagine, rewards will take many forms and may vary widely among projects.

-If a crowdloan campaign is successful, that parachain will be on-boarded to the Relay Chain.
+If a crowdloan campaign is successful, that parachain will be on-boarded to the relay chain.
 The collective tokens will be locked in that parachain's account for the entire duration that it is active.